zoesmithUCD/zoesmithUCD.github.io/README.md

 ## R-related shortcuts

 R-Studios has a lot of great keyboard shortcuts that can save you time while coding.
 We have compiled a list of some that will be the most usefull for us in WFC 70.
-You can find a full list of R-related shortcuts by going to R-studios webcite, where they have compiled a couple different master sheets depending on what **program** (is this the correct term?) you're using.
+You can find a full list of R-related shortcuts by going to R-studios webcite, where they have compiled a couple different master sheets depending on what program you're using.

 You can also easily see a list of shortcuts while in R-studios by clicling **Tools > Keyboard Shortcut Help**.
 Another way to view this is by using a keyboard shotcut yourself!
 To access this, type **Alt+Shift+K** for windows users or **Option+Shift+K** for macbook users.